AtNovember/js-cheatsheet/README.md

 # js-cheatsheet
-my own codebase and patterns on J
+my own codebase and patterns on JS